bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^8^ Now while he executed the priest’s office before God in the order of his division ^9^ according to the custom of the priest’s office, his lot was to enter into the temple of the Lord and burn incense. ^10^ The whole multitude of the people were praying outside at the hour of incense.

 ^11^ An angel of the Lord appeared to him, standing on the right side of the altar of incense. ^12^ Zacharias was troubled when he saw him, and fear fell upon him. ^13^ But the angel said to him, “Don’t be afraid, Zacharias, because your request has been heard.
 Your wife, Elizabeth, will bear you a son, and you shall call his name John. ^14^ You will have joy and gladness, and many will rejoice at his birth. ^15^ For he will be great in the sight of the Lord, and he will drink no wine nor strong drink.
-He will be filled with the Holy Spirit, even from his mother’s womb. ^16^ He will turn many of the children of Israel to the Lord their God. ^17^ He will go before him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’^^ and the disobedient to the wisdom of the just; to prepare a people prepared for the Lord.”
+He will be filled with the Holy Spirit, even from his mother’s womb. ^16^ He will turn many of the children of Israel to the Lord their God. ^17^ He will go before him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’^a^ and the disobedient to the wisdom of the just; to prepare a people prepared for the Lord.”
-^[1:17 Malachi 4:6]
+^a^[**1:17** Malachi 4:6]

 ^18^ Zacharias said to the angel, “How can I be sure of this?
 For I am an old man, and my wife is well advanced in years.”

 ^19^ The angel answered him, “I am Gabriel, who stands in the presence of God.
-I was sent to speak to you and to bring you this good news. ^20^ Behold,^^ you will be silent and not able to speak until the day that these things will happen, because you didn’t believe my words, which will be fulfilled in their proper time.”
+I was sent to speak to you and to bring you this good news. ^20^ Behold,^a^ you will be silent and not able to speak until the day that these things will happen, because you didn’t believe my words, which will be fulfilled in their proper time.”
-^[1:20 “Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
+^a^[**1:20** “Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.]

 ^21^ The people were waiting for Zacharias, and they marvelled that he delayed in the temple. ^22^ When he came out, he could not speak to them.
 They perceived that he had seen a vision in the temple.
 He continued making signs to them, and remained mute. ^23^ When the days of his service were fulfilled, he departed to his house. ^24^ After these days Elizabeth his wife conceived, and she hid herself five months, saying, ^25^ “Thus has the Lord done to me in the days in which he looked at me, to take away my reproach amongst men.”